 On May 27, 2016, announcing his forfeit, Rafael Nadal had said:

 “I feel myself with the right motivation and the right energy to be back at Roland Garros the next couple of years, it’s a tournament that I love so much.”

-He would be back indeed in 2017, and in very different shape.
+He would indeed be back in 2017 and in very different shape.
 After a final lost in five sets (6-4, 3-6, 6-1, 3-6, 6-3) at Melbourne Park to Roger Federer, he would claim Masters 1000 titles in Monte-Carlo and Madrid, arriving in Paris as the favourite again.
 He would not only reclaim his crown, but he would also achieve the unbelievable “decima” (winning the tournament for the 10th time), without losing a single set, dropping only 35 games in seven matches, outplaying Stan Wawrinka in the final, 6-2, 6-3, 6-1.
 There would be no more talk about his decline.

 Back in the game, the Bull from Manacor, climbed back to the world No 1 position in August, and would claim a third US Open title in 2017 and a fourth in 2019.
 Since the 2016 press conference, Nadal won at Roland-Garros in 2017, 2018, 2019 and 2020 to hold the astonishing record of 13 French Open titles.